Dear Centennial High School Community,

-The official school hours for Centennial High School for the 2018-2019 school year, as set by the HCPSS Board of Education, will be 7:25 am to 2:10 pm.
+The official school hours for Centennial High School for the 2022-2023 school year, as set by the HCPSS Board of Education, will be 7:25 a.m. to 2:10 p.m.
 Bus schedules will be available online.
 We hope that we will not have double bus runs this year, but we do not control that.
 Keep your fingers crossed!

 Students who must be driven to school are to be dropped off either on the sidewalk next to Burleigh Manor or at the auditorium entrance at the side of the building following the established traffic pattern.
 Drivers are NOT to use the parking aisles to drop off students.

 Students who are driving themselves to school are encouraged to arrive early to avoid being tardy.
 Traffic jams occur daily during the morning rush along Centennial Lane.
 We very much appreciate your partnership to ensure our commitment to student safety.